MevrickNeal/DrWaterSmartCounter/Base Firmware/readme.md

-Dr. Water - Intelligent Cartridge Monitoring System Overview
+Dr. Water - Intelligent Cartridge Monitoring System
+Version: 2.2

+Platform: Arduino Uno

+Author: Lian Mollick

+Date: August 31, 2025

+1. Project Synopsis
-This repository contains the Arduino firmware for an intelligent water purifier monitoring system.
-The system accurately tracks water usage to determine the remaining lifespan of up to seven individual filter cartridges.
-It provides real-time status updates via the Serial Monitor and includes a password-protected interface for technician maintenance, ensuring data integrity and reliable service.
+This project provides the firmware for an intelligent monitoring system designed for Dr. Water multi-stage purifiers.
+The system solves a critical customer pain point by accurately tracking the real-time usage of each individual filter cartridge and providing clear, predictive alerts for replacement.

-All critical data, including total water volume and individual cartridge reset points, is persistently stored in the Arduino's EEPROM, making the system resilient to power failures.
+Instead of relying on simple timers, this firmware uses a water flow sensor to measure the exact volume of water processed, ensuring that cartridges are replaced based on actual usage.
+The system also includes a secure, password-protected interface for technicians to perform maintenance, such as resetting individual cartridge counters or performing a full system reset.

-Features
+2. Key Features
+Precision Volume Tracking: Measures the total cumulative volume of filtered water with floating-point accuracy.

-Real-Time Flow Tracking: Measures both the current flow rate (Liters/min) and the total cumulative volume of water processed (Liters).
+Real-time Flow Metrics: Monitors and displays both the current flow rate (L/min) and the highest-ever recorded rate.

-Multi-Cartridge Monitoring: Independently tracks the lifecycle of 7 separate filter cartridges, each with a configurable lifespan.
+Multi-Cartridge Lifespan Management: Independently tracks the usage and remaining life for up to seven different filter cartridges, each with a unique lifespan.

+Predictive Alerts: Provides two-stage status indicators for each cartridge:

+Warning: When a cartridge reaches 90% of its lifespan.

+REPLACE: When a cartridge has reached its full rated capacity.

-Persistent Memory: All data is saved to EEPROM, ensuring no data loss during power outages or system resets.
+Persistent Data Storage: All system data (total volume, reset points, max speed) is saved to the Arduino's EEPROM, making it immune to power loss or system reboots.

-Advanced Metrics: Records and retains the highest flow rate ever achieved by the system.

-Smart Alerts: Provides three levels of status for each cartridge: OK, Warning (at 90% usage), and REPLACE.

-First-Run Initialization: Automatically detects if the device is being run for the first time and initializes all counters to zero, preventing issues from random EEPROM data.

-Technician Service Menu: A secure, password-protected command interface accessible via the Serial Monitor for system maintenance.
+Secure Technician Interface: A password-protected command system accessible via the Serial Monitor for authorized maintenance.

+Cartridge Reset (c=N): Resets the counter for a specific cartridge after replacement without affecting others.

+Hard Reset (h): Wipes all data and restores the system to its initial factory state.

-Hardware Requirements
+3. Hardware Requirements
+To build the prototype, the following components are required:

-Arduino Uno (or a compatible board)
+Microcontroller: Arduino Uno

-YF-S201 Hall Effect Water Flow Sensor
+Sensor: YF-S201 Hall Effect Water Flow Sensor

-5V DC Power Supply
+Power Supply: 5V DC Power Adapter (1A recommended)

-Setup and Installation
-Hardware Connection:

-Connect the Red wire (VCC) of the flow sensor to the 5V pin on the Arduino.

-Connect the Black wire (GND) of the flow sensor to a GND pin on the Arduino.

-Connect the Yellow wire (Signal) of the flow sensor to Digital Pin 2 on the Arduino.
-This pin is required as it supports interrupts.

-Firmware Upload:
+Connectivity: USB-A to USB-B cable for programming and serial monitoring

+4. Firmware Installation & Setup
-Open the water_purifier_firmware.ino file in the Arduino IDE.
+Open the Firmware: Launch the Arduino IDE and open the water_purifier_firmware.ino file.

-Go to Tools > Board and select "Arduino Uno".
+Select Board: Navigate to Tools > Board > Arduino AVR Boards and select "Arduino Uno".

-Go to Tools > Port and select the correct COM port for your board.
+Select Port: Go to Tools > Port and choose the COM port corresponding to your connected Arduino.

-Click the Upload button.

-Monitoring:
+Upload: Click the "Upload" button (→) to flash the firmware onto the Arduino Uno.

+5. System Operation & Technician Commands
+Standard Monitoring
-Once the firmware is uploaded, open the Serial Monitor (Tools > Serial Monitor).
+After uploading the firmware, open the Serial Monitor (Tools > Serial Monitor).

 Set the baud rate to 9600.

-The system will begin printing its live status report every second.
+The system will boot up and, every second, print a detailed live status report of the entire system and each cartridge.

-Technician Commands
+Technician Maintenance Commands
-To access the service menu, enter commands into the Serial Monitor and press Enter.
-You will be prompted for authentication.
+To perform maintenance, type one of the following commands into the input field of the Serial Monitor and press Enter.

+Command

+Action

+h

+Initiate Hard Reset: Wipes all system data.

+c=N

+Reset Cartridge: Resets the counter for a specific cartridge N (e.g., c=1 for Cartridge 1, c=5 for Cartridge 5).

+Upon entering a command, the system will prompt for authentication.

-Default User ID: drwtr01
+User ID: drwtr01

-Default Password: 1234
+Password: 1234

-Commands
-Hard Reset (h):

-Wipes all data from the EEPROM and resets the system to its factory state.
-This includes the total volume counter, all cartridge reset points, and the highest recorded speed.

-Usage: Type h and press Enter.
-Follow the authentication prompts.

-Cartridge Reset (c=N):
+Authentication is required for both hard resets and individual cartridge resets.
+An incorrect login will abort the operation.